 Making sure that the stovetop is clear of any utensils (you may get drips), spray on the degreaser or a homemade vinegar solution.
 Allow it to work for at least fifteen minutes.

 Wipe Away Degreaser

 Use paper towels to wipe away the cleaner and the grime.
 If any particles are left, spritz a bit of degreaser on a nylon-bristled brush and scrub those areas.
 Finish by wiping away any remaining residue.

 Finally, dip a clean paper towel or cloth in plain warm water and rinse the interior to remove any remaining cleaner.

 Cleaning the exterior surface is completely dependent upon the type of material used for the hood.
 Most under-the-cabinet hoods or mounted microwaves with a vent are either stainless steel or painted metal.
-Use a degreasing cleaning product recommended for those finishes and soft cloth to remove the grease.
+Use a degreasing cleaning product recommended for those finishes and a soft cloth to remove the grease.
 To prevent streaks on stainless steel, use a drop or two of olive oil on a microfiber cloth for a final polish.

 Large decorative hoods should be dusted weekly and cleaned monthly to maintain their beauty.
 Follow the builder or manufacturer's guidelines for different types of finishes.
 Copper and brass metal hoods can be highly polished or allowed to develop an aged patina.

 How to Clean Interior or Exterior of Hood With a Homemade Degreaser Solution